 Evidence-based inquiries seek to pursue all lines of inquiry in a way that meets legal and procedural requirements.
-The more serious the allegation and possible consequences, the more rigorous the investigation will need to be.

 Upon completion of the investigation, a report is provided by the investigator to PAIC.
-By consensus agreement, PAIC will determine if an investigation report is provided to the Disciplinary Committee for their consideration of disciplinary outcomes or if the matter is reported directly to the Board for their information only.
+By consensus agreement, PAIC will determine if an investigation report is provided to the BOSSI Registrar who then refers it to either the to the Disciplinary Committee for their consideration of disciplinary outcomes or if the matter is reported directly to the Board for their information only.

 2.7.
-Investigation steps:
+Investigation steps